apache/incubator-datalab/README.md

 -   S3 bucket for for collaboration between Dlab users.
 Its name will be \<service\_base\_name\>-shared-bucket

 #### In Azure cloud

-Prerequisites:

-- IAM user with Contributor permissions.
-- Service principal and JSON based auth file with clientId, clientSecret and tenantId.

-**Note:** The following permissions should be assigned to the service principal:

-- Windows Azure Active Directory
-- Microsoft Graph
-- Windows Azure Service Management API

 To build SSN node, following steps should be executed: